Warmth of the Sun Giveaway

 So I did the obligatory “mother” search in iTunes to see what I could post on this fine day, but nothing jumped out.
 I don’t think “Up Against the Wall, Redneck Mother” fits the occasion.

 So instead, I’ll go with random stream of consciousness.
 I guess it’s the recent George Michael coverage.
 His older albums, especially ‘Faith‘ and ‘Listen Without Prejudice‘, really hold up to the test of time, in my opinion.
-These two songs from ‘Listen‘ prove my point…
+This tune from ‘Listen‘ proves my point…

 The Future is Now